equinixmetal-archive/docs-packet-legacy/guides/networking/equinix-fabric.md

 ### Billing

-Charges for Fabric will be billed to your Equinix Fabric account, separate from your Packet bill.
+Charges for Fabric will be billed to your Equinix Fabric account, separate from your Edge Metal bill.

 ### Setup Equinix Fabric on Edge Metal